When getting a better job depends on your diploma, you’ll be looking for the fastest way to get a GED®.

 You will be able to decide which one to choose or maybe combine all these methods together.

-First of all, you need to know that this method is not for everyone.
+First of all, you need to know that the GED test is not difficult, and everyone can pass the test.

-If you have strong reading comprehension capabilities, there is a chance that you will be able to pass the RLA (Literacy), Science, and Social Studies GED tests.
+This method is not for everyone.
+But if you have strong reading comprehension capabilities, there is a chance that you will be able to pass the RLA (Literacy), Science, and Social Studies GED tests without studying these subjects.

-These 3 subtests have what they call “open book” questions.
+These 3 subtests have what so-called “reading for meaning” questions.

 This means that for the majority of questions on the RLA, Science, and Social Studies sections, all resources needed to answer the questions correctly, can be found relatively easily.